Frequently Asked Questions

 When I accept your insurance, the insurance company requires me to provide a diagnosis.
 One of the benefits to private pay is your medical record maintains privacy and a diagnosis is not necessary.
 Insurance companies can also dictate the frequency and duration of treatment.
 Private pay allows for more flexibility in meeting your treatment needs.

-* I provide a monthly Superbill you can submit if you have out of network benefits.
+* I can provide a monthly Superbill you can submit if you have out of network benefits.

 Are you currently accepting new clients?